|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 SINGLE QUANTUM CHARGE SPHEROMAKS:

 A single quantum charge spheromak such as an electron or proton results from a quantum of charge forming a uniform charge string.
 This charge string provides a stable three dimensional closed path along which current moves at the speed of light.
-This charge motion path forms a charge sheet in the shape of a toroidal surface.
+This charge motion path forms a dividing wall in the shape of a toroidal surface.
+This surface is referred to as the "spheromak wall".
 The charge motion path has both poloidal and toroidal motion components.
 In free space a spheromak has the shape of a round toroid.
-The shape of a spheromak may be slightly altered by the presence of external electric and magnetic fields.
+At its minimum energy state the ratio of the spheromak outside radius Rs to its inside radius Rc is given by:

 A plasma spheromak is also known as a toroidal plasma, a compact toroid or an electron spiral toroid.

-Plasma spheromaks result from free electrons and ions following a stable three dimensional closed path that forms a charge sheet in the shape of a toroidal surface.
-This charge sheet, known as the spheromak wall, has a net charge.
+Plasma spheromaks result from free electrons and ions following a stable three dimensional closed path that forms a sheet in the shape of a toroidal surface.
+This sheet, known as the spheromak wall, has a net charge.
 The current path has both poloidal and toroidal motion components.
+The charge motion is complex.
+A charge makes 222 revolutions around the spheromak axis of symmetry and 305 revolutions around the toroidal axis before it retraces its previous path.
 Plasma spheromaks have been generated and photographed in a laboratory.
 An ideal plasma spheromak in free space has the shape of a round toroid.
-The shape of a laboratory plasma spheromak may be distorted due to external electric and magnetic fields or due to the proximity of an enclosing cylindrical vacuum chamber wall.
+The shape of a laboratory plasma spheromak may be distorted due to external electric and magnetic fields or due to the proximity of an enclosing vacuum chamber wall.
 The image below shows a plasma spheromak photograph made by General Fusion Inc.

 This photograph shows that for this experimental spheromak the ratio of outside surface radius Rs to inside core radius Rc is about: